FrancisLangit/bolan/README.md

 ## Installation and Usage

 **Note**: Skip the first step if Python 3 is already installed on your computer.
-One may also skip step two if they've already install Pygame.
+You may also skip step two if you already have Pygame installed.

 1. [Install Python](https://www.python.org/downloads/).
 Version 3.8.3 and above is recommended.